-A. No, all applications are considered for admission.
+A. Ni.
+All applications are considered for admission.

 Q. Do you have a part-time or evening program?

-A. No, nursing courses are generally during the day, Monday through Thursdays.
+A. No. Nursing courses are generally during the day, Monday through Thursday.
 Clinical hours can extend beyond these hours and may include Fridays, evenings and weekends.

 Q. How long does the Nursing Program take to complete?

 A. It is a 4-semester program with summers off for the full RN program.
 For the LVN to RN program it is two semesters.

 Q. Will a Quantiferon gold test be accepted for TB?

 A. Quantiferon gold test with a negative result within the last 12 months would be accepted to meet the TB requirement.
 However, be advised that the Quantiferon gold test must be completed annually (done before the 12th month or a two-step TB will be required)

 Q. How long are my positive titers good for?